Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Real-data study

 \subsection{Comparison with alternative methods}

 We compare our method, referred to as the \texttt{STTPP+RegRBM}, to the vanilla RBM without regularization referred to as the (\texttt{STTPP+RBM}), as well as other alternative methods.
-Note that if viewed as an information retrieval problem, we can compare with related alternative methods, such as Latent Semantic Analysis, performed by Singular Value Decomposition (\texttt{SVD}), Latent Dirichlet Allocation (\texttt{LDA}) that is commonly used in natural language processing, as well as \texttt{Autoencoder}, a neural network-based embedding technique that performs embedding by considering time and location as additional features.
+We may consider crime linkage detection as an information retrieval task: given a new incident, we would like to find a number of the most relevant incidents from historical data.
+We compare with related alternative methods, including Latent Semantic Analysis (performed by Singular Value Decomposition) and Latent Dirichlet Allocation (\texttt{LDA}) (commonly used in natural language processing).
+We also compare with Autoencoder (\texttt{AE}), a neural network-based embedding technique.
 However, these alternative methods learn embeddings for documents in feature space without considering spatio-temporal information.
+Hence, we extend \texttt{AE} and \texttt{SVD} by including the spatio-temporal information as part of their inputs, which are concatenations of the Bag-of-Words feature vector and incident time and location (latitude and longitude); each dimension of the input is normalized to $[0, 1]$.
+We refer to these two methods as \texttt{AE+ST} and \texttt{SVD+ST}, respectively.
 As a sanity check, we also consider the \texttt{random}-pick strategy as one of the baselines, which randomly selects the subset of variables to be incorporated in the model.
 To compare with embedding methods, we compute their inner products in the embedding space for each pair of incidents as a similarity score.
 Based on this, we find the most similar pairs as the retrieval results.

-{\bf Evaluation metrics.} We adopt standard performance metrics, including precision, recall, and $F_1$ score.
-This choice is because linkage detection can be viewed as a binary classification problem, where we aim to identify if there is a linkage between two arbitrary crime events in the data.
-Define the set of all truly related event pairs as $U$, the set of positive event pairs retrieved by our method as $V$.
-Then precision $P$ and recall $R$ are defined as:

-where $|\cdot|$ is the number of elements in the set.
-The $F_1$ score combines the \textit{precision} and \textit{recall}: $F_1 = 2 P R / (P + R)$ and the higher $F_1$ score the better.
-Since numbers of positive and negative pairs in real data are highly unbalanced, we do not use the ROC curve (true positive rate versus false-positive rate) in our setting.

-The evaluation procedure is as follows.
-Given all possible event pairs in a group of crime events, we retrieve the top $N$ pairs with the highest $p_{ij}$, $\forall i, j$ values returned our algorithm.
-If two crime events of a retrieved pair were indeed in the same crime series, then it is a success.
-Otherwise, the pair is un-linked, and it is a misdetection.
-In our data, burglary has 55,278 pairs in total, and 97 are linked, robbery has 60,726 pairs in total, and 231 are linked, mixed has 46,360 pairs in total, 328 of them are linked.

 As shown in Figure~\ref{fig:baselines}, our \texttt{STTPP} methods achieves a much higher $F_1$ score than other methods.
 The proposed method attains its best performance at $N=314$, $N=207$, and $N=389$ on burglary, robbery, and mixed datasets.
 This indicates that properly incorporating spatio-temporal information will drastically improve the accuracy of linkage detection.
 In particular, our proposed \texttt{STTPP+RegRBM} greatly outperforms \texttt{STTPP+RBM} (without keyword selection) on single-category crimes, including robbery and burglary.
 This may be because the \emph{M.O.}s are distributed around a small set of keywords in these cases, and keywords selection plays a critical role in the feature extraction.